hjha225/cs499s18p09/index.md

 Email: tmsa232@uky.edu
 <br><br>
 Shelby Oldfield: <br>
-I am a Computer Science major, with minors in Mathematics and Physics.
+I am a Computer Science major, with a minor in Mathematics.
 I will be graduating this December, after which I plan to further my education through a Master’s in CS, with an emphasis on Software Engineering.
+In my free time, I enjoy games, music, and creating memories with friends.
 <br>
 Email: shelby.oldfield@uky.edu
 <br><br>